mateusmlo/mateusmlo/README.md

 ## Funfacts
 * Earlier this year I worked on Proffy, a fictional platform that helps teachers and students to conect during such difficult times (developed with the help of [Rocketseat](https://rocketseat.com.br)).
 It's not operational though!
-* Many of my projects come from MOOCs but they are far from 1:1 copies, as I refactor, simplify and modernize the code whenever possible, sometimes rewriting almost everything from scrath.
+* Many of my projects come from MOOCs but they are far from 1:1 copies, since I refactor, simplify and modernize the code sometimes rewriting almost everything from scrath.
 * 🎓 I'm currently learning back-end development and will be uploading several projects along the way.
 * I love functional programming and try to apply concepts whenever possible; expect to see immutable structures and zero *for loops* in my codes (yes I have yet to use Ramda). <del>The academic and advanced stuff still scares me though.</del>
 * On the other hand I don't really like Object Oriented Programming.